Oskare/advent-of-code-ts-starter/README.md

 # advent-of-code-ts-starter
-This is a template for solving Advent of Code puzzles in TypeScript.
+This is a template for solving Advent of Code puzzles with TypeScript.

 ## Setup
 ### Install